 ORIS Seminars and Workshops

 ORIS provides the University of Lethbridge research community with top-notch support required to achieve excellence in research and scholarship.
 The Grants Facilitators assist researchers with developing, reviewing, and administering successful grant proposals.
-This monthly series is for faculty members, PDFs, and students (all levels) interested in learning more about funding opportunity processes, strategies, and resources to support grant development and innovation.
+These sessions are for faculty members, PDFs, and students (all levels) interested in learning more about funding opportunity processes, strategies, and resources to support grant development and innovation.

 Graduate students can have all ORIS seminars/workshops recorded and validated to their MyExperience Transcript.
 For more information about transcripts or to have an experience validated, please reach out to the administrator via my.experience@uleth.ca.